gdiaz384/py3translationServer/README.md

     - In addition, there seems to be additional platform + language problems when trying to use the multiprocessing 'spawn' method with compiled code.
         - This will likely just never work, ever.
         - This is not a Windows limitation, even though Windows only supports 'spawn' and 'fork' exists as an alternative on all other platforms, because other software, like Firefox and Chrome, support multiprocessing on Windows as compiled code.
 Therefore, this is a Python language or library limitation.
-        - This is due to limitations on how Python 'spawn' method just does does not work after freezing.
+        - This is due to limitations on how Python 'spawn' method just does not work after freezing.
 Freezing did not even work for just calculating the hash of the model.
 Freezing may work for trite code in unix box somewhere, but real-world cross-platform code... no. Adding async on top of that means this will likely just never work, ever.
         - Also note: The default 'spawn' method was chosen deliberately.
 The 'fork' method available on other platforms may work sometimes, but the [documentation](//docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods) states that it is known to cause corruption, at least on OSX, so the default spawn method was changed to 'spawn'.
 In other words, 'fork' on other platforms is not an automatic perfect fit either.
         - A different language than Python is probably preferred for compiled async multiprocess computing since this seems like an insurmountable language limitation, especially on Windows/OSX.
         - Or alternatively, perhaps a different library than concurrent futures exists that supports async multiprocessing + compiling?
 Likely, this would have to be imported from a different language.
+        - That is likely how KoboldCPP does it, but this has not been investigated yet.

 ## Licenses: